YutingHan/Graphical-Perception/README.md

 Pie Charts:
 ![PieChart.png](img/PieChart.png)

+Show the experiment
+===
+Set the input should be among 0 to 1, when finished one image, click "Next" button to continue the experiment.
+Display the progress throughout the experiment for participants to check out.
+Display the introduction parts for participants to understand the experiment.
-Set the input should be among 0 to 1, otherwise shows an invail input alert, when finished whole test, show the work done.
+For the experiment, make some alertings for the paticipants, if the input outside the setting range, shows an invail input alert, and when finished whole test, show the work done.
 ![ggplot2](Show1.gif)
 #
 ![ggplot2](Show2.gif)